ubergrape/grape-web-client/readme.md

 ## Theme for ubergrape

-This repository is for all theme related constants to be shared between different projects in json format.
+Theme related files sharable between all ubergrape projects.

+Original definitions are in the src folder.
+To build json files execute `./build` script.